 Create a package for XCTest

-Select Target on the left-hand side menu and check all items on Run column:
+Select Target on the left-hand side menu and check all items on the Run column:

 This will make sure your tests will be compiled whenever your app is getting built.